Workspace ONE UEM Windows Multiuser

 If the first attempt to sign into a domain-joined device fails, Workspace ONE will wait two minutes before trying again.
 This will be repeated three times.
 If Workspace ONE is unable to silently checkout the device, the Intelligent Hub will then prompt the user to enter credentials, and the device will subsequently be reassigned.

 On Workgroup-joined devices, Workspace ONE is unable to lookup the required attributes needed to silently reassign the device.
 On those devices, the Intelligent Hub will prompt the end user to authenticate using their corporate credentials.
-After successful login, the user will see a notification indicating their user is now connected to Workspace ONE and that the device has been properly reassigned.
+After successful login, the user will see a notification indicating the user is now connected to Workspace ONE and that the device has been properly reassigned.

-Sign out vs. Switch User
+Sign out vs. user switch

 Once Multiuser functionality has been enabled, the Workspace ONE UEM console shows the user mode status within the Devices > List View screen.
-Where Multiuser is shown, this indicates that the device is enrolled with the Multiuser capable agent and that Multiuser is active.
+Administrators can optionally filter devices based on the User Mode:

 - Single user